On the computation of base-change lifts and lifts of Hida families: Factorization of L-series of base-change lifts

 \section{Factorization of L-series of base-change lifts}

 We fix a newform $f \in S_k(\Gamma_1(N), \chi)^{\operatorname{new}}$ of weight $k \geq 2$, level $N$ and nebentypus $\chi$ with the Fourier expansion

-In this section, our goal is to prove the following theorem. \begin{theorem} Let $F$ be a totally real abelian number field of degree $n$ and conductor $m$.
-Denote by $\chi_i : (\Z / m \Z)^* \to \C^*$, $i = 0, \dots, n-1$ the Dirichlet characters associated to $F$.
-Take any classical newform $f$ of level $N$ and weight $k$ and denote by $h$ the base-change lift of $f$ to $F$.
+We let $h$ denote the base-change lift of $f$ to a totally real Galois number field $F$ of degree $n$.
+The simplifying assumption that $F$ is Galois allows us to write directly the Galois group of the extension $F / \Q$ without the need of taking normal closures.
+In this section, our goal is to prove the following theorem. \begin{theorem} Let $\rhoreg : \Gal(F / \Q) \to \GL_n(\C)$ be the regular representation of $\Gal(F / \Q)$.
 Then up to a finite number of Euler factors that occur at primes in the level the $L$-function of $h$ factorizes as